puma/puma/README.md

 Puma will automatically scale the number of threads based on how much traffic is present.
 The current default is `0:16`.
 Feel free to experiment, but be careful not to set the number of maximum threads to a very large number, as you may exhaust resources on the system (or hit resource limits).

+### Clustered mode

+Puma 2 offers clustered mode, allowing you to use forked processes to handle multiple incoming requests concurrently, in addition to threads already provided.
+You can tune the number of workers with the `-w` (or `--workers`) flag:

+    $ puma -t 8:32 -w 3

+On a ruby implementation that offers native threads, you should tune this number to match the number of cores available.
+Additionally, you can specify a block in your configuration that will be run on boot of each worker:

+    # config/puma.rb
+    on_worker_boot do
+      # configuration here
+    end

+be sure to specify the location of your configuration file:

+    $ puma -t 8:32 -w 3 -C config/puma.rb

 ### Binding TCP / Sockets

 In contrast to many other server configs which require multiple flags, Puma simply uses one URI parameter with the `-b` (or `--bind`) flag: